flame-engine/flame/packages/flame_tiled/example/README.md

-# Flame Tiled example
+# flame_tiled example

-Simple project to showcase the usage of flame_tiled
+Simple project to showcase the usage of flame_tiled by rendering a tile map.